loganrooks/storage-hygeine/memory-bank/mode-specific/sparc.md

 - **Follow-up**: Break down TDD implementation into smaller, component-focused tasks.
 Re-delegate starting with a single component.
 [See Feedback: 2025-04-29 21:01:03]
 ## Workflow State
 # Workflow State (Current - Overwrite this section)
-- Current phase: Testing
+- Current phase: Completion
-- Phase start: [2025-04-29 23:48:11]
+- Phase start: [2025-04-30 01:26:42]
-- Current focus: Prepare delegation for comprehensive testing of the integrated workflow (main.py).
+- Current focus: Prepare delegation for documenting the core system (`main.py` usage, configuration, component overview).
-- Next actions: Delegate testing task (e.g., to `qa-tester` or `tdd` for more integration/E2E tests).
+- Next actions: Delegate documentation task to `docs-writer` mode.
-- Last Updated: [2025-04-29 23:48:11]
+- Last Updated: [2025-04-30 01:26:42]

 ## Delegations Log
+### [2025-04-30 01:27:18] Task: Document Core System Usage and Structure
+- Assigned to: docs-writer
+- Description: Create user-facing documentation for the core Storage Hygiene system.
+Focus on:
+    - **README.md:** Update or create a main `README.md` file.
+Include a project overview, installation instructions (setting up virtual environment, installing `requirements.txt`), basic usage of `main.py` via CLI (explaining arguments like `--config`, `--targets`, `--db-path`, `--dry-run`), and a brief explanation of the core workflow.
+    - **Configuration:** Document the structure and options available in the `config.yaml` file (e.g., `scan_paths`, `staging_path`, `database_path`, `rules` thresholds and actions).
+Provide clear examples.
+This could be part of the README or a separate `docs/configuration.md`.
+    - **Component Overview:** Briefly describe the role of each core component (`ConfigManager`, `MetadataStore`, `Scanner`, `AnalysisEngine`, `ActionExecutor`) and how they interact, referencing the architecture diagram (`docs/architecture/architecture_report.md`).
+This could be part of the README or a separate `docs/architecture_overview.md`.
+    - **Staging Area:** Explain the purpose and structure of the staging directory.
+- Expected deliverable: Updated/new Markdown documentation files (e.g., `README.md`, `docs/configuration.md`, `docs/architecture_overview.md`).
+Update `memory-bank/mode-specific/docs-writer.md`.
+- Status: pending
+- Completion time: N/A
+- Outcome: N/A
+- Link to Progress Entry: N/A
+- Link to Main Script: `src/storage_hygiene/main.py`
+- Link to Config Example: `config.yaml` (or reference where it's defined)
+- Link to Architecture: `docs/architecture/architecture_report.md`
 ### [2025-04-29 23:48:33] Task: Comprehensive Testing of Integrated Workflow
 - Assigned to: qa-tester
 - Description: Perform comprehensive testing of the integrated workflow executed by `src/storage_hygiene/main.py`.
 Expand upon the initial integration test (`tests/integration/test_main_workflow.py`).
 Focus on verifying: